web-goddess/MUGicalNode/README.md

 If you haven't created the lambdas yet, do that first.
 You can just use the "Author from scratch" option for each one.
 The runtime should be `Node.js 8.10`.
 The name of each lambda needs to match the name of a folder within `src`.
 I recommend setting the timeout to 3 minutes.

 I recommend setting up a new execution role.
-You'll need to make sure this role has access to CloudWatch Logs, S3, SQS, Systems Manager parameters, and the relevant DynamoDB tables.
+You'll need to make sure this role has access to CloudWatch Logs, S3, SQS, Systems Manager parameters (getParameter, get Parameters, and putParameter), and the relevant DynamoDB tables.
 (See below.)

 From the directory on your machine, run this (being sure to substitute in the name of your lambda/folder: